tradery/firebase-dhedge-manager/README.md

 - [dHedge SDK v2](https://github.com/dhedge/dhedge-v2-sdk)

 ## Known Limitations
-- There is no logging of inbound signals; they are simply read and processed.
+- Singal providers can not set leverage; leverage targets are defaulted in code.
-- This application is simple by design; it only works for managing a single pool on dHedge.
+- The dHedge v2 SDK does not yet support automating the whitelisting of wallet addresses on private funds.
-- The dHedge v2 SDK does not yet support whitelisting addresses on private funds.
+- The Mnemonic is saved as an ENV so we can only have one trader for all portfolios.
+We may want to store in the db as an encrypted value so each portfolio can have different trading accounts.
-- The CoinMarketCap API calls do not yet have a defensive [retry strategy](https://github.com/tim-kos/node-retry).
+- The CoinMarketCap and Zapper API calls do not yet have a defensive [retry strategy](https://github.com/tim-kos/node-retry).
-- THe network and contract addresses are locked to Polygon.
+- The network and contract addresses are locked to Polygon.